Editor’s Note: This marketing infographic is part of our 25 part series.

 This means that you can’t use the same landing page or the same call to action for all your PPC traffic.

-To make this easier to follow, we created a PPC Intent & Threat Scale that also shows which call to actions (CTA) are more likely to work depending on the PPC traffic source.
+To make this easier to follow, we created a PPC Intent & Threat Scale that also shows which calls to action (CTA) are more likely to work depending on the PPC traffic source.

 Adding location-based visual cues, whether subtle or obvious, can help you to appear local as well.
 By testing out various hero shots that show off signature elements of where the visitor is located, can help out quite a bit.